 Urban agriculture has gained attention in recent years.
-In a city like Philadelphia with excessive vacant land—over 40,000 vacant and abandoned lots—converting this land, our commons, into gardens takes on increased significance.
-With hundreds of acres of vacant land in thousands of parcels, gardening is a way to steward land, make neighborhoods safer, beautify blighted areas, and strengthen communities.
+In a city like Philadelphia with excessive vacant land—over 40,000 vacant and abandoned lots—converting this land, our common space, into gardens takes on increased significance.
+With hundreds of acres of vacant land in thousands of parcels, gardening is a way to steward land, make neighborhoods safer, beautify disinvested areas, and strengthen communities.

 Gardens on vacant lots also increase food security by providing access to produce in places where fresh, healthy food is hard to come by.
 But community-controlled gardens go a step further—they allow communities to be the heart of their own food systems, thereby increasing food sovereignty, or the right for communities to define and control their own food systems.
 Similarly, the greatest benefits of gardening on vacant lots—environmental, health, social, and economic—often derive from community-driven gardening tactics, where those living in the neighborhood play an integral role.

-In a city like Philadelphia, with diverse neighborhoods and a strong and long history of community gardening, your initial questions to ensure longevity and community support when starting a garden on a vacant lot should include: Is this your community?
-You may want to re-focus on organizing where you live, with your friends, neighbors, local businesses, and political officials.
-If not, you should consider finding out:
+In a city like Philadelphia, with diverse neighborhoods and a strong and long history of community gardening, ensuring community support and longevity is vital when starting a garden on vacant land.
+To make sure this happens, ask yourself this before starting a garden: Is this your community?
+If possible, focus on organizing where you live, with your friends, neighbors, local businesses, and political officials.
+Consider finding out:

-- which communities live in the immediate neighborhood and surrounding area where you wish to garden
+- which groups of people live in the immediate neighborhood and surrounding area where you wish to garden

 - which languages are spoken in the neighborhood and whether you or a fellow gardener has the language skills to do outreach, build relationships, and develop trust

-- which grassroots organizations have a presence and/or leadership in the neighborhood and see if you can learn more about their work or help out with any relevant issues, such as food, health, nutrition, and anti-hunger work.
+- which grassroots organizations have a presence and/or leadership in the neighborhood; see if you can learn more about their work or help out with any relevant issues, such as food, health, nutrition, and anti-hunger work.

 Here are some risks you should consider, followed by suggestions for reducing your liability.